 With a full bleed image, here are the MOO business card size in cm, mm, pixels and inches and the resolution you need for your designs to look their best:

 - 8.8cm x 5.9cm (300ppi)

 - 3.46″ x 2.32″ (300ppi)

 Square business cards

-Our eye-catching Square Business Cards are 65mm or 2.55” on all sides, so your full-bleed designs should match the following measurements:
+Our eye-catching Square Business Cards size is 6.5cm or 2.55” on all sides, so your full-bleed designs should match the following measurements: